LondheShubham153/90DaysOfDevOps/2025/kubernetes/README.md

 ## Task 2: Deploy and Manage Core Kubernetes Objects

 **Scenario:**
-Deploy core Kubernetes objects for the online_shop application, including Deployments, ReplicaSets, StatefulSets, DaemonSets, and use Namespaces to isolate resources.
+Deploy core Kubernetes objects for the SpringBoot BankApp application, including Deployments, ReplicaSets, StatefulSets, DaemonSets, and use Namespaces to isolate resources.

 **Steps:**
 1. **Create a Namespace:**
-   - Write a YAML file to create a Namespace for the online_shop application.
+   - Write a YAML file to create a Namespace for the SpringBoot BankApp application.
    - Apply the YAML:
      ```bash
      kubectl apply -f namespace.yaml
      ```
 2. **Deploy a Deployment:**
-   - Create a YAML file for a Deployment (within your Namespace) that manages a set of Pods running a component of online_shop.
+   - Create a YAML file for a Deployment (within your Namespace) that manages a set of Pods running a component of SpringBoot BankApp.
    - Verify that a ReplicaSet is created automatically.
 3. **Deploy a StatefulSet:**
    - Write a YAML file for a StatefulSet (for example, for a database component) and apply it.